 What is the Benefit of Using an Air Fryer to Reheat Fried Chicken?

 When you try to reheat fried chicken in a microwave, it becomes soggy and not tasty.
 Add to this the fact that the microwave will basically blitz a lot of the nutrients out of your food too!
-And you don’t want to heat up your whole traditional oven just to reheat a few pieces of chicken, and if you do the times required will be much longer than with an air fryer.
+And you don’t want to heat up your whole traditional oven just to reheat a few pieces of chicken, and if you do, the time required will be much longer than with an air fryer.

 Any Considerations when using an Air Fryer to Reheat Fried Chicken?